Studio C: Couchville

-The "Couchville" series is about a kingdom ruled by King Warrick played by Jason Grey and Queen Iona played by Whitney Call Meek inside a couch owned by Thomas played by Matt Meese.
-In later segments, there have been various characters depicting different household furniture including an ottoman ruler played by Stephen Meek, a lovesack played by Jeremy Warner, a rug played by Adam Berg, french doors played by James Perry, a doormat played by Mallory Everton, and two chandeliers played by Natalie Madsen and Jared Shores, co-creator of Studio C. There have been three "Couchville" segments.
+The "Couchville" series is about a kingdom ruled by King Warrick (Jason Grey) and Queen Iona (Whitney Call Meek) inside a couch owned by Thomas (Matt Meese).
+In later segments, there have been various characters depicting different household furniture including an ottoman ruler (Stephen Meek), a lovesack (Jeremy Warner), a rug (Adam Berg), french doors (James Perry), a doormat (Mallory Everton), and two chandeliers played by Natalie Madsen and Jared Shores, co-creator of Studio C. There have been three "Couchville" segments.

 Crazy Mall Kiosk Salesman

-Played by Jason Gray, Leo is a mall kiosk salesman who sells lotion in front of the A&H clothing store.
+Played by Jason Gray, Leo is a mall kiosk salesman who sells lotion in front of the A&M clothing store.
 He often tries to make the other cast members buy his lotion using a variety of methods, such as free-sampling Stacey in the face, showing that he has lotion for ridiculous purposes, and announcing that for 1 minute all Nintendo Switch's are free to thin out the herd.
 His reveals that his cousins work at the Verizon kiosk after he hacks into Jeremy's phone.
 He has sociopath behavior when he seemingly kills Matt and eats a live mouse.
 There have been 2 Crazy Mall Kiosk Salesman segments.